saphir-travel/documentation/content/developer/howtos/website_themes/shapes.rst

 - `data-oe-shape-data` : the location of your shape.

-You can flip the shape on the horizontally or vertically using the X or Y axis.
+You can flip the shape horizontally or vertically using the X or Y axis.

 .. code-block:: xml